pySRURGS/pyGOURGS/README.md

                         should algorithm be run in exhaustive/brute-force
                         mode?
 This can run forever if you are not careful.
                         (default: False)
+  -multiprocessing MULTIPROCESSING
+                        should algorithm be run in multiprocessing mode?
+                        (default: False)
 ```

 For example, running `winpty python ant.py ./test.db -deterministic True`